-“With that history, I am more than appalled that you had anything whatsoever to say about me or that you had any insinuation at all about my feelings for Jason or for Douglas.
+“With that history under your belt, I’m more than appalled that you had anything whatsoever to say about me or that you had any insinuation at all about my feelings for Jason or for Douglas.
 You were so far out of line, you couldn’t even see the line.
 I don’t know what kind of mechanics are at work in your head that you had to cause yourself some discomfort to be able to come to a logical conclusion about this, but Mr. Grey—Christian—you need to fix that!
-I know that you are dealing with some emotions that you cannot identify, but if that’s the case you need to make that clear before you do irreparable damage to relationships that you claim to hold dear, because I’m here to tell you that if I had to leave this island on a rowboat, I was getting the hell out of here!”
+I know that you’re dealing with some emotions that you cannot identify, but if that’s the case you need to make that clear before you do irreparable damage to relationships that you claim to hold dear, because I’m here to tell you that if I had to leave this island on a rowboat, I was getting the hell out of here!”

 Well!
 That was a mouthful, but I had to let her get it out and I somehow feel like this is not the end.
 I would normally never allow staff to talk to me this way, but again, I’m trying to salvage a friendship here.

 “We’ll see how it works out.
 I’m still extremely hurt over what you’ve done and ‘I’m sorry’ doesn’t make that go away.
 Because you are my employer, I felt the only way to rectify this situation was to quit, and I. Was.
 Ready.
-Having said that, I see a noted change in you all the way around… most particularly that we are even having this conversation.
+Having said that, I see a noted change in you all the way around… most particularly that we’re even having this conversation.
 So… we’ll see where it goes.
-I do accept your apology, but know that I am still hurt.”
-She says looking at me with painful blue eyes.
+I do accept your apology but know that I am still hurt,” she says looking at me with painful blue eyes.
 I cautiously take her hand.

 “I’ll find some way for you to make it up to me.”
-Her words shattered the darkened glass that was quickly building up in front of me and I started to feel better about what the future may hold… just a little bit.
-We sat there for a few more minutes silently holding hands and pondering the mysteries of life I guess before Butterfly showed up and put her hand on my shoulder.
+Her words shatter the darkened glass that was quickly building up in front of me and I start to feel better about what the future may hold… just a little bit.
+We sit there for a few more minutes silently holding hands and pondering the mysteries of life I guess before Butterfly shows up and put her hand on my shoulder.

-“Is everything okay?”
-She says with a smile.
+“Is everything okay?” she asks with a smile.
 “Should I be worried?”
 Gail releases my hand with a chuckle.

 “Will you?”
 I ask her, hopeful.
 She rolls her eyes a bit.

-“We’ll see… but it looks good.”
-She replies.
-I sigh, knowing that I have wounded this relationship seriously, but hoping it is not damaged beyond repair.
+“We’ll see… but it looks good,” she replies.
+I sigh, knowing that I have wounded this relationship seriously, but hoping it’s not damaged beyond repair.
 I stand and kiss Gail on the cheek.
 Pure, unadulterated shock registers on her face.
 I turn to Butterfly.

 “What?”
 I ask.

 I release her hand and walk to my head of security like I’m headed to the gallows.
-I see him sitting at the bar just as the bartender brought his beer, he reaches for his wallet.
+I see him sitting at the bar and the bartender brings him a beer.
+He reaches for his wallet.

-“We don’t have tabs here, Sir.”
-He says.
-The teenager shows up and whispers in his ear.
+“We don’t have tabs here, sir,” he replies.
+The “teenager” shows up and whispers in his ear.
 “My apologies.
-I stand corrected, Sir.”
-He says, walking away.
+I stand corrected, sir,” he says, walking away.